frederic-perez/AmE-dictionary/data/idioms.md

 __double entendre__
 __double talk__
 __double whammy__ A situation in which two negative things happen at the same time or in rapid succession. _Jack suffered a double whammy when his car broke down the same day he lost his job._
+__down in the mouth__ Visibly sad or depressed. _Molly’s been moping around all week, and I have no idea why she’s so down in the mouth._
 __down the drain__ :two: Wasted or lost.
 This metaphoric term alludes to water going down a drain and being carried off.
 __down the line__ In the future.
 __down the pike__ :dart: In the future. _I do want to get married, but down the pike, not any time soon._ _You can handle whatever comes down the pike._